You did all you had to do. You prepared the best you could. You did everything right on the big day, following the books, following the common advice.

 - Explain clearly what you can offer to their company, but also stress that people with your skills and experience have high price on the employment market.
 If they want to have you in their team, they have to be ready to open their wallet.
 Exceptional salary and a company car is a bare minimum you’d accept.

 - Do not forget to stress that three other job offers are lying on your table, waiting for your signature.
 Just for the case that they’d hesitate to hire you.
 You can say that you prefer to work for their company, that you like their job offer, but at the same time they should decide quickly.

 Extreme doesn’t always work

-Both of the techniques I just described are rather extreme.
-You will definitely stand out if you apply them in your interview, and the interviewers will remember you for some time.
+Both interviewing techniques I just described are rather extreme.
+You will definitely stand out if you apply one of them in your interview, and the recruiting managers will remember you for a long time.

-The fact that they remember you, however, doesn’t necessarily imply that they will offer you a job….
-You can give one of these techniques a shot, but in general, you should not try them in the interviews that are really important to you.
+The fact that they will remember you, however, doesn’t necessarily imply that they will offer you a job….
+You can give one of these techniques a shot, especially if you have nothing to lose, or if you experience setbacks in the interviews on an ongoing basis.

 For more traditional approach to interview, for learning how to impress the hiring managers, and how to answer the difficult questions they will ask you, refer to our Interview Success Package.
 Thank you!